-Calcification of various cardiovascular structures is associated with aging.
+Calcification of various cardiovascular structures is associated with aging, chronic kidney disease, and following radiation therapy.
 [1, 2] Mitral annular calcification (MAC) is a chronic degenerative process of the mitral valve ring; it was first described in 1908 by Bonninger as associated with complete heart block.
+Dewitzky presented detailed pathologic descriptions of 36 cases and demonstrated the close resemblance to a similar process that had been described in the aortic valve in 1904 by Monckeberg.
+Yater and Cornell in 1935 histopathologically demonstrated extension of a calcific mass into the Bundle of His leading to heart block.
 Calcification of the annulus fibrosus of the mitral valve was commonly found in older people at autopsy and was considered to be a sequela of rheumatic heart disease.
-[4, 5] However, evidence of previous disease was often absent and the lesion is now generally regarded as the end stage of an inflammatory process.
+[6, 7] However, evidence of previous disease was often absent; the lesion is now generally regarded as the end stage of an inflammatory process.

 MAC and atherosclerosis share similar risk factors, and the presence of MAC may reflect the intensity and duration of exposure to these risk factors.
-[6, 7] Interestingly, MAC has been proposed as a visible barometer of the burden of atherosclerotic disease.
-[8, 9] Furthermore, studies have suggested that the presence of MAC is independently associated with a higher incidence of cardiovascular disease (CVD) and cardiovascular death.
-[9, 10, 11]
+[8, 9] Interestingly, MAC has been proposed as a visible barometer of the burden of atherosclerotic disease.
+[10, 11] Mitral annular calcification is a growing problem in the elderly.
+It causes mitral stenosis and regurgitation, which are hard to treat.
+Furthermore, studies have suggested that the presence of MAC is independently associated with a higher incidence of cardiovascular disease (CVD) and cardiovascular death and stroke.
+[11, 13, 14]

 Mitral annular calcification (MAC) and atherosclerosis are strongly associated.
-Early pathologic studies suggest that MAC and calcific aortic stenosis may be forms of atherosclerosis.
-[4, 5] The attachment points of the aortic and mitral valves to their respective annuli are sites of turbulent blood flow, which may induce endothelial injury and increase the risk of developing atherosclerosis.
+Early pathologic studies suggest that MAC and calcific aortic stenosis may be a part of the spectrum of atherosclerosis.
+[6, 7] The attachment points of the aortic and mitral valves to their respective annuli are sites of turbulent blood flow, which may induce endothelial injury and increase the risk of developing atherosclerosis.
 Calcifying valves contain sites of lipid accumulation and exhibit macrophage and T-cell infiltrates, presumably in response to endothelial injury.
-Calcification within the mitral annulus has been reported to be accelerated by advanced age, systemic hypertension, hypercholesterolemia, diabetes mellitus, chronic renal failure with secondary hyperparathyroidism, and genetic abnormalities of the fibrous skeleton, such as Marfan and Hurler syndromes.
-[12, 13, 14]
+Calcification within the mitral annulus has been reported to be accelerated by advanced age, systemic hypertension, hypercholesterolemia, diabetes mellitus, chronic renal failure with secondary hyperparathyroidism, conditions that increase annular stress (eg, mitral valve prolapse), and genetic abnormalities of the fibrous skeleton (eg, Marfan and Hurler syndromes).
+[15, 16, 17]

 The prevalence of mitral annular calcification (MAC) varies significantly among different populations and is also influenced by differences in age and the presence of comorbidities.
 In the Framingham study with an elderly population, the prevalence of MAC was 14%.
 A study by Allison et al of middle-aged and elderly patients seen in a ”preventive health” clinic found a prevalence of 8%.
 Other studies have shown lower prevalence rates, especially those including asymptomatic patients free of clinical coronary heart disease.